-We are every excited to add an Online Exhibits section to the Marshall Steam Museum website.
-Thank you for your patience as we learn how to use this new option to provide new information on our website.
-We are always looking for new ideas and feedback.
+We are excited to add Online Exhibits to the Marshall Steam Museum website.
+Thank you for your patience as we learn how to use this platform.
+We are always looking for ideas and feedback.
 Contact firstname.lastname@example.org today to share your thoughts.

 Discover Yorklyn: Mill Town, Hometown, Our Town (Click Title to View Exhibit)